Edwin-Ogolla/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3-path - This script counts the number of directories in the PATH 4-global_variables - This script lists environment variables.
-5-local_variables - This script lists all local variables and environment variables, and functions
+5-local_variables - This script lists all local variables and environment variables, and functions 6-create_local_variable - This script creates a new local variable.
+	Name: BEST
+	Value: School